ccaecha/sweet-and-sour-pork/README.md

 ## Serving Suggestions

 - **Serve Over Rice**: Sweet and Sour Pork pairs perfectly with steamed white rice or fried rice for a complete meal.
+  **Alternatives**: Quinoa or cauliflower can be ~~great~~ substitutes for traditional rice if you’re looking for a healthier option.
 - **Garnish**: Consider adding chopped green onions or sesame seeds for extra flavor and a nice presentation.
 - **Accompanying Dishes**: You might also serve the dish alongside spring rolls or a light salad for a well-rounded dining experience.

-**Alternatives**: Quinoa or cauliflower can be ~~great~~ substitutes for traditional rice if you’re looking for a healthier option. {% octicon "code-of-conduct" aria-hidden=true %}

 These suggestions enhance the overall meal and make it more enjoyable.